 Marywood offers a Bachelor of Business Administration (BBA) in Aviation Management.
 This program has two tracks:

 This unique combination of programs will prepare you for a career in airline/airport management and as an aircraft pilot.
 Pilots working in the field today find that having a business degree is a great asset.

 Students in the Professional Pilot/Flight Operations track begin flying during their first semester.
 Marywood’s flight training program is certified as a Part 141 Federal Aviation Administration (FAA) flight school.
 Students who graduate in the Professional Pilot/Flight Operations track are certified FAA Commercial Pilots with instrument privileges.
 In addition, students have the option to obtain a multi-engine rating and a Flight Instructor’s Certificate (CFI).

-Flight training is conducted at the Wilkes-Barre/Scranton International Airport (AVP).
+Flight training is conducted at the Wyoming Valley Airport.
 After obtaining the necessary licenses and ratings, several of Marywood’s students have been selected to fly with one of the FAA Part 135 approved flight charter operations at the Wilkes-Barre/Scranton airport.

 If you already have flight experience, or if you have earned an associate's degree in aviation from another institution, you can enhance your current abilities and build upon your experience with new skills.
 A bachelor’s degree in aviation management will open doors to advance your career.

 Marywood students can take advantage of internship opportunities.
 Graduates of our aviation management program have secured positions as airline pilots, flight slots in the military, and management positions with aviation companies.

 Marywood students can participate in the Army or Air Force Reserve Officer Training Corps (ROTC).
 ROTC provides leadership training, worldwide travel opportunities, and a career path to commissioning as a military officer.
 Scholarships are available to students who participate in the ROTC.